This dish was inspired by Yalda’s trip to Sicily.

-A lot of the food there reminded me of my mother’s country, Morocco, and more specifically, the city of Fez.
-I couldn’t believe how similar their pastries “dolci sicilliani” were to my maternal grandmother’s.
-Looking into it further, I realized that the cities of Granada in Spain, Fez in Morocco, Palermo in Sicily, Tlemcen in Algeria were all part of al-Andalus, ie Andalusian cities, where language and culinary traditions were very similar.
+A lot of the food reminded Yalda of her mother’s country, Morocco, and, more specifically, the city of Fez.
+She couldn’t believe how similar their pastries, “dolci sicilliani” were to her maternal grandmother’s.
+Looking into it further, she realized that the cities of Granada in Spain, Fez in Morocco, Palermo in Sicily, and Tlemcen in Algeria were all part of al-Andalus, i.e., Andalusian cities, where language and culinary traditions were very similar.

 - 2 large eggplants